flame-engine/flame/doc/tutorials/platformer/step_2.md

 - The level will be infinite, so we need a way to randomly load sections of the level.
 - The objective is to collect stars while avoiding enemies.
 - Enemies cannot be killed as you need to use the platforms to avoid them.
-- If Ember is hit by an enemy, it should reduce Ebers' health by 1.
+- If Ember is hit by an enemy, it should reduce Ember's health by 1.
 - Ember should have 3 lives to lose.
 - There should be pits that if Ember falls into, it is automatically game over.
 - There should be a main menu and a game-over screen that lets the player start over.